 If you watch TV (so basically I’m talking to everyone,) I’m sure there’s been a point in time where you’ve wondered how talk shows and reality TV create the product displays we see.
 Where do all those products come from?
 How do they get them?
 And who decides what we get to see as viewers?

 If the thought has never crossed your mind, well, now it has and you’ve definitely stumbled upon the right place.
 Your curiosity is about to be answered by Brand Outreach Producer or Contra researcher, Chloe Bent.

-Having worked on shows like CBC’s The Goods, MasterChef Canada, and now the highly anticipated The Great Canadian Baking Show, Bent is that person.
+Having worked on shows like CBC’s The Goods, MasterChef Canada, and The Great Canadian Baking Show, Bent is that person.
 The person who sources all the brands and products used on air; every cosmetic product, every cooking utensil – you name it, she’s sourced it!

 And you can bet that with a job like this, comes a lot of perks.
 Attending exclusive media previews and events, being behind the scenes on major shows, and getting free products to name a few.
 Bent is alway on to the next thing and “in the know” on new and interesting products, all while working with some pretty amazing brands and people.
 That’s a pretty awesome job, wouldn’t you say?